kayamy/nocode-mac-app/readme.md

 First, pick a place where on your computer where you want to keep the project folder.
 We usually have a `~/Development` folder with all of the projects.

-- go to that folder within your terminal
+- Go to that folder within your terminal
-- in the above case, the command to navigate there would be `cd ~/Development`
-- to download the project, run this command: `git clone X`
+- To download the project, run this command: `git clone https://github.com/kayamy/nocode-mac-app.git`
-- you should now have a new folder called `bubble-mac-app`
+- You should now have a new folder called `nocode-mac-app`

 ### Almost there!

-With all of this in place, go inside of the `bubble-mac-app` folder.
+With all of this in place, go inside of the `nocode-mac-app` folder.
 You can now run `npm` commands, the `npm` command comes with NodeJS, which we installed earlier.

 - First, install all the project-specfic dependencies with `npm install`